michaeldfallen/michaeldfallen.github.io/_posts/2015-03-27-story-writing-many-users.markdown

 {% include series/story-writing/header.markdown %}

-There’s a problem with the “As a user...” that never sit right with me.
+There’s a problem with the “As a user...” that never sat right with me.
 Who is the user?
 What defines a user?
 I think there's too much focus only on the typical user, the person sitting in front of a browser [registering to vote], or [viewing their Driving License], etc.